SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/4_setup_ea_workzone.md

 8. Go back to "Services" --> Instances and Subscriptions" and click "SAP Build Work Zone, standard edition" again.

-    The browser still caches the old authorization infos.
+    The browser still caches the old authorization information.
 Refresh the cache completely or close your browser and reopen it.

     The Work Zone Site Manager should open.